FlaAI/TSFool/README.md

 July 2022 update:

-- The sample program is added for reference in advance.
+- The sample program using TSFool to generate adversarial time series for an LSTM classifier in PowerCons Dataset from UCR Archive is added for reference in advance.

-- The work is in progress at present and the detailed introduction and description (as well as a possible technology paper) will be open to the public soon.
+- The work is in progress at present and the detailed description (as well as a possible technology paper) will be opened to the public soon.